-Now that your floor is stripped, clean it, and wait for it to dry.
-This may take a while depending on how many coats of stripper and power washing ensued.
+Now that your floor is stripped, clean it and wait for it to dry.
+This may take a while, depending on how many coats of stripper and power washing ensued.
 We had to wait over a week for our clay tile floor to dry out thoroughly.
-Given that it was mid-summer and 100+ degrees in Texas, patience is critical.
+Patience was critical because it was mid-summer and 100+ degrees in Texas.

 Next is the fun part.

 It’s time to bring it back to life with sealer.
-In the coming days, I’ll update this post with How To Seal Saltillo Tile.
+Check out How To Seal Saltillo Tile.